duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 Warning: *Always* plug and unplug USB cables from the `HUT` with care!

 ### Step 65
-Take the black USB cable that you have marked in step 29 and connect it to the second micro USB connector on the `HUT` counting from the back.
+Take the black USB cable that you have marked in step 29 and connect it to the third micro USB connector on the `HUT` counting from the left.

 <div figure-id="fig:db21-step_65">
      <img src="db21-step_65.png" style='width: 40em' />
 </div>

 ### Step 66
-Take the black USB cable that is routed through the same hole as the one you have just connected in the previous step 65.
-Connect it to the back micro USB connector on the `HUT` as shown.
+Take the black USB cable that has been routed through the same hole as the one you have just connected.
+Connect it to the first micro USB connector on the `HUT` counting from the left.

 <div figure-id="fig:db21-step_66">
      <img src="db21-step_66.png" style='width: 40em' />
 </div>

 ### Step 67
 Finally, take the last black USB cable that has not been connected yet.
-Connect it to the front micro USB connector on the `HUT`.
+Connect it to the fourth micro USB connector on the `HUT` counting from the left.

 <div figure-id="fig:db21-step_67">
      <img src="db21-step_67.png" style='width: 40em' />